earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-lidar-and-raster/lidar-raster-intro/2018-02-05-raster06-classify-raster.md

 is a break between 0 and 1 in the histogram results above.
 And there are 76,057 pixels in the counts element that fall into that bin.

-Notice that you've adjusted the x and y lims to zoom into the region of the histogram that you am interested in exploring.
+Notice that you have adjusted the x and y lims to zoom into the region of the histogram that you are interested in exploring.

 ### Histogram with Custom Breaks